PASSENGER TERMS AND CONDITIONS

 - If requested by the Charterer and then if agreed by the Cruise Director and the Captain in their absolute discretion, a Charter may be extended on the day of the Charter.
 The Charterer must pay for any extension based on the hourly rates as specified.
 The Charterer must also pay an additional hourly rate for any organized entertainment on a pro rata basis and for beverages per person on a pro rata basis (being the original price per person divided by the original number of hours for the Charter, multiplied by the number of hours or part hours by which the Charter is extended).
 This must be paid on board with any other outstanding amounts at the conclusion of the Charter as specified in the Balance of Payments.

 - The Charterer is liable for any damage to the Vessel, equipment or furnishings caused by the Charterer or any member of the Charterer’s group, unless caused by the Operator’s negligence.
 If the Operator repairs any damage itself, the Charterer must pay the Operator the reasonable third party costs of carrying out such repair.
+We note that should excessive cleaning be required after your function the Charter operator reserves the right to charge the Charterer an excess cleaning fee.
+1. Excess cleaning fee which excludes the need for steam cleaning will be charged at $330.00 inclusive of GST.
+2. Excess cleaning fee which includes steam cleaning will be charged at $660.00 inclusive of GST.

 - The Operator is not liable for any loss or damage suffered by any person.
 This does not apply to liability for the Operator’s negligence arising from the Charter.
 The Charterer is responsible for any such claims where the Operator has no liability.